nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 > This are the instructions to become an official paysafecard partner.
 You can also create a payment gateway with manual code confirmation with a `Coupon` gateway (see below).

 1. [Become a paysafecard partner](https://www.paysafecard.com/become-a-partner/).
-2. In your VyHub instance, create a Paysafecard payment gateway, insert your `Secret Key` and select your desired `Environment`.
+2. In your VyHub instance, create a Paysafecard payment gateway, insert your `API Key` and select your desired `Environment`.
 3. Click `Create`.
 4. As no IP addresses can be whitelisted, ask paysafecard to give you a cryptographic certificate for authentification.
-The private key and certificate can be set in the payment gateway settings.
+The private key (`Client Key`) and certificate (`Client Certificate`) can be set in the payment gateway settings.

 ## Credits